manuel-mauky/FluxFX/README.md

 ##### Process the action in the store

-In our store implementation we can subscribe to our action and make the needed changed to the applications state.
+In our store we can subscribe to our action and perform the needed changes to the applications state.

 ```java
 public class NotesStore extends Store {